APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 ### Response by a student in the Daily Bruin dated Nov 19

+In a Daily Bruin article,'Students voice worries over Islamophobia on UCLA campus', also published on Nov 19th, a Palestinian student referenced Block's Oct 13th statement,

 "“The Palestinian student said they were disappointed that an Oct.
 13 statement by the chancellor described the Oct.
 7 attack as a “grievous act of malice and hate” against Israelis but Palestinian deaths as “loss of life,” as the tonal shift emphasizes the violence against Israelis over Palestinians.

 They added that they feel **the administration is at least in part to blame for inciting violence on campus** because it has seemed to support Jewish students in its statements more than Palestinian students.”"

 ## Comparison

+Is there any weight to this student's claim?